LED lighting has become a popular solution for people looking to reduce their energy consumption.

 We have had more success with the Generation 2 dimmers when it comes to compatibility, due to the calibration settings built into the dimmer.
 This allows the dimmer to switch between leading and trailing edge driving modes, and select a minimum and maximum dim level.
 Minimum load will still apply here, however it will vary depending on how compatible the lamps are.
 Our chart lists lamps which we can confirm work, however other LEDs may be compatible but we cannot verify this.

-*Every effort is taken to ensure the information provided about the lamps on this chart are accurate.
+*Every effort is taken to ensure the information provided about the lamps on this chart is accurate.
 Due to fluctuations in conditions of electrical supply and individual installations LightwaveRF do not guarantee this chart will work in all situations and will accept no liability against lamps purchased.
 The chart is for guidance purposes only to highlight limited testing completed internally.